 - Make a scented candle

-- Add 1 drop to your dog’s shampoo when giving him a bath
+- Add one drop to your dog’s shampoo when giving him a bath

-Used in conjunction with other treatments, these physical therapies can make a huge difference in your dog’s quality of life.
+Physical therapies, when used in conjunction with other treatments, can greatly improve your dog’s quality of life.

 Massage